 Causes of World War 1

-Alliances: Allies were countries that had agreed to protect each other.
-If one country was attacked, its allies would get involved.
-This initiated a domino effect after the war started.
+- Alliances: Allies were countries that had agreed to protect each other.
+If one country was attacked, its allies would get involved, initiating a domino effect after the war started.

-Militarism: Nations were expanding their strengths and weaponry, training for war.
-These made the situation riskier as a mutual arms race followed as such events unfolded.
+- Militarism: Nations were expanding their strengths and weaponry, training for war.
+These events made the situation riskier, and a mutual arms race followed as such events unfolded.

 Key Events During World War 1